-Recommended by Legal 500 EMEA in Mergers & Acquisitions, Alexis is a key counsel to French and international listed and non-listed companies, financing and investment banks, private equity and hedge funds, managers and families.
+Recommended by Legal 500 EMEA in Mergers & Acquisitions, Alexis is key counsel to French and international listed and non-listed companies, private equity and hedge funds, managers, boards and families.

-Alexis is a leading player, recognized for its publications, conferences and trainings on securities, corporate and takeover laws.
-He regularly lectures seminars at the business school EM Lyon and Paris Dauphine University.
-He has been a member of several working groups on Paris place, including the working group on public offers of the Legal High Committee for Financial Markets of Paris.
+Alexis regularly publishes and intervenes in conferences and provides training on capital market, governance and M&A and he regularly lectures at the business school EM Lyon and Paris Dauphine University.
+He has been a member of several working groups, including the working group on public offers of the Legal High Committee for Financial Markets of Paris.
 The French Financial Market Authority (Autorité des marches financiers - AMF) has invited Alexis to join its consultative Commission on Disclosures and Corporate Finance as a capital markets law specialist.